jannis-baum/bachelor-thesis/thesis/chapters/4-annotation-interface.md

 Text Bricks brings an array of benefits.

-Having a finite number of options in creating annotation texts ensures consistency between annotations without needing to copy and paste text.
+Having a finite number of options in creating annotation texts ensures consistency between annotations without needing to copy and paste text or risking human errors such as misspelling.
 This is particularly relevant when there is more than one person curating annotations.
 The limited options also make the curation process more straightforward once the initial Text Bricks have been defined which has the potential to reduce time requirements.

 The full body of annotation texts being made up of a finite number of Text Bricks also simplifies support for multiple languages.
 A language expert can be